dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-07-Logging.md

 </configuration>
 ```

-As you can see we added the LogstashEncoder as comment in our DEV, STG and PROD environments.
+As you can see we added the `LogstashEncoder` as comment in our `DEV`, `STG` and `PROD` environments.
 Activating this (and deactivating pattern encoder) causes logback to log in JSON-format.
 In our blueprint we do this to be able to collect decentralized logfiles in a central Kibana/Elasticsearch-Logging index:

 ```
 webapp -> logback -> logstash -> filebeats (collects logging files and inserts into) -> ElasticSearch -> Kibana